pearlxcore/HuaweiAPI/README.md

     MonthDuration : 496666
     MonthLastClearTime : 2020-6-1

 Send POST request to router's API.
-This is example of using GET request to api/language/current-language
+This is example of using POST request to api/language/current-language

     var data = @"<request>
     <CurrentLanguage>en-us</CurrentLanguage>